 Unless you learn how to collect and store rainwater.

-Rainwater harvesting is a practice of collecting and storing rainwater in harvesting barrels.
+Rainwater harvesting is a practice of collecting and storing rainwater in water storage containers.

 Rainwater harvesting is not the same today as it was thousands of years ago.
 In the past our ancestors' harvested rainwater from natural mountain runoff and rainwater collection systems.